daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 **Customer Rep (PINS Staff) -**

 Number varied depending on the Sprint but usually 3-5 members of the PINS staff from different areas and positions from within the organisation.
-Their role was to educate with what they currently did and how they thought it should change for the better.
+Their role was to educate us with their current practice and how they thought it should change for the better.

 **Lead Facilitator -**